vercel/next.js/examples/with-graphql-hasura/README.md

-# Hasura Graphql Starter Example
+# Hasura GraphQL Starter Example

 This simple TODO example shows you how to use [Hasura's self-hosted GraphQL](https://github.com/hasura/graphql-engine/) in your Next.js project.